mlutze/bartok-legacy/README.md

 _Added by Matt, 30 Aug 2023_

 If you are Dealer, after shuffling, you must designate a Cutter.
-If you are Cutter, you must then receive the Dealer Token, then the deck, cut the deck, and return the Token and deck to the Dealer.
+If you are Cutter, you must then receive the Dealer Token and the deck, then cut the deck, and return the Token and deck to the Dealer.
 If you are Dealer, you may not thereafter manipulate the cards except to deal them.

 ## Slam
 _Added by Mathias, 30 Aug 2023_

-If you draw a card on your turn instead of playing another move, you may play the drawn card if it is otherwise valid to do so.
+If you draw a card on your turn instead of playing another move, you may play the drawn card or a collection of cards including the drawn card if it is otherwise valid to do so.

 ## Honorable Penalty
 _Added by Xavier, 30 Aug 2023_

-If you are to draw a penalty card, you must first bow to the Dealer.
+If you are to draw a penalty card, you must first make eye contact with the Dealer and bow.

 ## 8 Skips
 _Added by Jonathan, 30 Aug 2023_